top of page

 • 64 – average gallons of water used by a person per day.

-• 400-600 – the average number of dollars a family spends each year to heat their water.
+• 400-600 – the average number of dollars a family spends yearly to heat their water.

-Knowing the history of water heaters and some other fun facts should help you have a greater appreciation of this most-handy appliance in your home.
-Without it, you would be stuck using natural resources to heat your water.
+Knowing the history of water heaters and other fun facts should help you better appreciate this handy appliance in your home.
+Without it, you would be stuck heating your water using natural resources.

 WHO INVENTED THE FIRST WATER HEATER